Set-in-Stone-Productions/website/IMPLEMENTATION-PLAN.md

 1. Change Landing Image /X/

 Submission:
-1. Add functionality to submission form
+1. Add functionality to submission form.
+Questions and attachments should be sent to the designated email.
 2. Make it forward to submission@setinstoneproductions.com
+3. Add 3 Megebyte limit to attachment feature.

 Contact:
 1. Add functionality to contact form.